stseelig/libttaR/README.md

 ## Building
 edit then run make.sh

-I recommend using clang/gold for compiling/linking
+I recommend using clang for compiling